 1

 8. Be as flexible as possible in terms of

 phasing, to respond to opportunities

 and necessities as they arise.

 9. Enable as much change as possible

 in terms of redevelopment before

 requiring major infrastructure

-DDC investment The CDD and the Country of the CDD and the
+investment

 Farnborough Town RBC The SPD sets out the Councils Eight strategic The document is now 15 years old and much of the

 Centre SPD Planning objectives: document has now either been achieved or superseded by

 (July 2007) Policy 1.
 To encourage and facilitate the more recent applications/SPD's such as the Civic Quarter

 revitalisation of Farnborough town Masterplan.

 centre by developing a robust retail

 core with a broad range of shops

 and services;

 2. To create a high quality network of

-streets and spaces to provide a more attractive town centre environment;
+streets and spaces to provide a more

+attractive town centre environment;

-To encourage the development of the evening economy;
+3. To encourage the development of

+the evening economy;

 4. To enhance accessibility into and

 within the town centre by all means

 of transport;

 5. To create a unified and coherent

 civic quarter;

 6. To ensure that the town centre

 meets the needs of all sectors of its

 community;

 7. To support partnership working; and

 8. To promote the town centre as a

 shopping and leisure destination.

-Shopping and leisure desamation.
+The CDD also consented the town into C loss

 The SPD also separates the town into 6 key

 development areas:

 Area 1: Union Street/Station Environs

 (priority)

 Area 2: Farnborough Road North

 Area 3: Town Centre (Priority)

 Area 4: Princes Mead West

 Area 5: Civic Quarter (Priority)

 Area 6: Farnborough Business Park

 North